RTEMS/rtems-docs/c-user/interrupt/directives.rst

 The :ref:`InterfaceRtemsInterruptGetAttributes` directive may be used to check if the processor affinity of an interrupt vector can be set.

+Only online processors of the affinity set specified by ``affinity_size`` and ``affinity`` are considered by the directive.
+Other processors of the set are ignored.
+If the set contains no online processor, then the set is invalid and an error status is returned.

 .. rubric:: CONSTRAINTS: